Blubberdique/Glugcore/README.md

 - Iron/Gold Pendant: 5 string, 1 iron or gold.
 Adds no stats on its own, does has socketed stat.
 - Leather/Iron/Gold Gloves: 2 leather/iron/gold.
 Place them in middle left and middle right crafting slots.
 Adds some attack damage depending on material.

+5. Craft an Iron or higher tier Bag.